SteamClientHomebrew/Millennium/README.md

 ### macOS (Experimental)

-macOS support defaults to a passive tier0 install path for direct `Steam.app` launches.
+macOS support now defaults to a wrapper-app install path (`Steam Millennium.app`) that does not overwrite Steam-tracked runtime files.
 For active development, use `./scripts/launch_macos.sh`.

 #### Install